katlass/Machine-Learning/Cornell-Machine-Learning/README.md

 # Cornell-Machine-Learning
-Practice from My Machine Learning Certificate from Cornell
+Practice from my Cornell certificate in machine learning